 The Regional Administrator will assess the State's administration and enforcement of the hazardous waste program on a continuing basis for equivalence and consistency with RCRA, with this MOA, and with all applicable Federal requirements and policies for the adequacy of enforcement.
-EPA will assess the State's administration and enforcement by reviewing information the State submits in accordance with this MOA, the State's RCRA §3011 Grant Work Plan (hereinafter "Grant Work Plan"), and through periodic reviews of the State's program activities.
+EPA will assess the State's administration and enforcement by reviewing information the State submits in accordance with this MOA, the State's RCRA §3011 grant work plan (hereinafter "grant work plan"), and through periodic reviews of the State's program activities.
 EPA may also employ other mechanisms to aid in its assessment of the State's program.

-To ensure effective program review, the State agrees to allow EPA access to all records used in the administration of the program requested by the Regional Administrator, or his/her designee, which are deemed necessary by EPA to review and evaluate the State Program and enforcement.
-The State does not waive any privileges it may assert in litigation under the Federal Rules of Civil Procedure.
+To ensure effective program review, the State agrees to allow EPA access to all files and other information the Regional Administrator or his/her designee, requests that EPA deems necessary for reviewing and evaluating State program administration and enforcement.

-Review of the State's files may be scheduled periodically; however, the State agrees to allow EPA access to specific files more frequently as circumstances warrant, i.e., for enforcement actions.
-Program review meetings between the Director and the Regional Administrator, or their designees, will be scheduled at reasonable intervals not less than annually to review specific operating procedures and schedules, to resolve problems and to discuss mutual program concerns.
-These meetings will be scheduled at least fifteen (15) days in advance unless EPA and the State agree to a different length of time.
-A tentative agenda for the meeting will be prepared in advance by EPA.
+Review of the State's files may be scheduled periodically; however, DNREC agrees to allow EPA access to specific files more frequently as circumstances warrant, e.g., for enforcement actions.
+Program review meetings between the Director and the Regional Administrator or their designees, will be scheduled at reasonable intervals not less than annually to review specific operating procedures and schedules, to resolve problems and to discuss mutual program concerns.
+These meetings will be scheduled at least